t-d-k/LibreCrypt/docs/Linux_volumes.md

 ### Creating Linux Volumes
 </A>

-_*IMPORTANT: *Ifyou select the wrong options when creating a Linux volume usingFreeOTFE, you will not be able to read it under Linux!
-(Although this is patently obvious, there are some people who...!)*NOTE:* At time of writing (17th July 2005), although FreeOTFE can read and write LUKS volumes, it cannot create them itself._
+_*IMPORTANT: *Ifyou select the wrong options when creating a Linux volume usingDoxBox, you will not be able to read it under Linux!
+(Although this is patently obvious, there are some people who...!)*NOTE:* At time of writing (17th July 2005), although DoxBox can read and write LUKS volumes, it cannot create them itself._

 To create a new encrypted Linux-compatible volume:

-  1. Launch FreeOTFE
+  1. Launch DoxBox
   1. If you are creating a file-based volume (as opposed to an encrypted partition):

     2. Select "File | Linux volume | New..."